oracle/weblogic-monitoring-exporter/README.md

 WLS REST to Prometheus exporter.

 A Collector that uses the [WLS proprietary REST API](https://docs.oracle.com/middleware/1221/wls/WLRUR/overview.htm#WLRUR111) to scrape runtime information.
-It is intended to be deployed as a web application in a WLS instance.
+It is intended to be deployed as a web application in a WLS instance, version 12.2.1 or higher.
 Typically, this is deployed to the instance you want to scrape.

 ## Building